Comparison of Cleveland Auto Mechanic Schools

 Automotive Technology Course

-The 600-hour automotive technology course includes the following 6 modules: engine repair (92 hrs.), engine performance (100 hrs.), heating and air conditioning (56 hrs.), electrical and electronics (132 hrs.), routine maintenance and brakes (132 hrs.) and suspension and steering (88 hrs.).
-The courses, held in the evenings, teach students the basics of automotive diagnostics, maintenance and repair.
+The automotive technology course includes the following 6 modules: engine repair, engine performance, heating and air conditioning, electrical and electronics, routine maintenance and brakes, and suspension and steering.
+The courses teach students the basics of automotive diagnostics, maintenance and repair.
 The course can also count as ½ year of credit towards ASE certification.
-The course also includes a 10-hour Occupational Safety and Health Administration (OSHA) certification exam.
+The course also includes a 10-hour Occupational Safety and Health Administration (OSHA) General Industry Certification exam.
 Students are required to provide their own tools, which could add to the cost of the program.

 Cuyahoga Community College